Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrFabric.md

 # Remove-AzureRmRecoveryServicesAsrFabric

 ## SYNOPSIS
-Removes an Azure Site Recovery Fabric.
+Deletes the specified Azure Site Recovery Fabric from the Recovery Services vault.

 ## SYNTAX